Casp-ian/TaggedFiles/README.md

 ## Todo

-- add option te remove files
+- add option to remove files
 - order files based on last used
 - add special tags (like: link, dir, hidden and image)
 - add subcommand to check for manually added and removed files in directory